by Heat Recruitment

 What are the lunch times?

-— This will be provided when you are offered the job and has no relevance to selling yourself
+This will be provided when you are offered the job and has no relevance to the interview process.

 What sort of car do I get?

 Another question that makes it look like you are only interested in the financial side of the role.

 While this is important to know, asking this can come across as unprofessional.
 Most job listings now list the perks, so if you have read that carefully you will already know this.

 As with the point above, this is an important topic to find out more about, but when you have been offered the role.

 This may be a red flag as it could indicate that you have had issues in the past.